Chat Now!

 How Does LGP Work?

-1. Edge-Lit Illumination: LEDs are placed along one or more edges of the plate.
+• Edge-Lit Illumination: LEDs are placed along one or more edges of the LGP.
+These edge-lit LEDs inject light into the plate.

-3. Patterned Extraction: Micro-patterns are applied with laser machine to the surface of the plate to scatter the light outward in a controlled manner.
+• Patterned Extraction: Micro-patterns or laser-engraved dots on the surface of the plate scatter the light outward in a controlled way.

 This mechanism allows for extremely slim lighting solutions, minimizing the need for bulky housings.